-- People of Our Everyday Life has an article which lays out specific steps you may want to consider.
+- People of Our Everyday Life has an article that lays out specific steps you may want to consider.

-- Living Montessori Now has an article which focuses on starting a preschool classroom at home.
+- Living Montessori Now has an article that focuses on starting a preschool classroom at home.

-- NAMTA has a resource which has links focusing on subjects such as organization, budgets, legal issues, and financial operations.
+- NAMTA has a resource that has links focusing on subjects such as organization, budgets, legal issues, and financial operations.